csira/wallace/README.rst

   >>>     table_name = "user"

-Postgres models require at least one attribute be labeled a primary key field with ``pk=True``.
+Postgres models require at least one attribute be labeled as a primary key field with ``pk=True``.
-Note that the table is specified as well; calls to the database will be proxied through it.
+Note that the table defined above is tied in as well; calls to the database will be proxied through it.

 .. code-block:: python